siciarek/lgca/README.md

 # Lattice Gas Cellular Automata

-> [!WARNING]
-> Work in progress...

-This project contains `Python` implementation of the popular *Lattice Gas Cellular Automata*, listed below.
+This project focuses on the declarative implementation of the popular *Lattice Gas Cellular Automata* listed below.
 Models with checked names are implemented and ready to use.

 * [X] HPP
 * [X] FHP I
 * [X] FHP II
 * [X] FHP III

+Currently, all the models are fully implemented, so feel free to test them.

 ## Application GUI